Your cookie preferences

 They have good working relationships with banks, building societies and specialist mortgage lenders, meaning they can assess your circumstances and immediately know which has criteria that will suit your circumstances.

 Brokers also generally provide more detailed advice than a lender, which can be particularly helpful for first-time buyers.
+According to the latest UK first-time buyer statistics, there were 874,000 recent first-time buyers in England alone in 2022-23.
 They usually also provide more services, such as completing the application and managing communications on your behalf.

 Advantages of getting your mortgages from a broker